 On the other hand, being too lenient in performance reviews is not productive, either.
 Although management may be on friendly terms with employees (and hopefully they are), it is important that management be prepared to address issues or violations of company policy as they arise on a daily basis.
 This rule holds true for performance reviews.
 Even though the atmosphere in a performance review may be light and happy, it is important to keep the review professional and to discuss issues that merit discussion, even if it’s uncomfortable.

-LegalNature can help you with all of your business legal form needs.
+We can help you with all of your business, HR, and legal form needs.
 Let us help you get started today.
-Click here to create your human resources documents now.
+Create your human resources documents now.